GGWPVV/microservice-test-bench/presentation.md

 ---

-# Let’s try to design LDE that will be good enough
+# Let's try to design LDE that will be good enough

 ---